kunhwiko/Sudoku/README.md

 # Sudoku
 -----
 ### Description
 Welcome to the Sudoku game!

-The user is able to solve a randomized sudoku board, and is also able to look at the answer
+The game implements the following features.

+1. Display a 9x9 sudoku board
+  a) The board is randomized for every game
+  b) The user may specify the number of empty slots for the board

+2. Shows the solution to the board
+  a) Utilizes a backtracking algorithm to solve the board